Review: ‘Poison Princess’ by Kresley Cole

 As Jack and Evie race to find the source of her visions, they meet others who have gotten the same call.
 An ancient prophesy is being played out, and Evie is not the only one with special powers.
 A group of twenty-two teens has been chosen to reenact the ultimate battle between good and evil.
 But it's not always clear who is on which side.

-I won’t go into detail of the story because you can read the description of the book to find out the premise of the story.
-Believe me I don’t want to spoil anything for readers who haven’t read the Arcana Chronicles by Kresley Cole.
+I won’t go into detail about the story because you can read the book’s description to find the premise.
+I don’t want to spoil anything for readers who haven’t read the Arcana Chronicles by Kresley Cole.

-3. Getting to read the Before the Flash story of Evie and some other characters, like Jack who is a Cajun boy from the other side and ends up driving Evie crazy several times in the book.
+3. I enjoyed reading the Before the Flash story of Evie and how she is introduced to a character named Jack, a Cajun boy from the other side who ends up driving Evie crazy several times in the book.
 He will play a significant role in the book with Evie after the world falls apart around them.